 All Ph.D. in Sociology students will compile dossiers that will be used in a full faculty review of on-campus Ph.D. in Sociology graduate students (including ABDs), with special focus on graduate students in their second and third years of study.
 The review will occur in late spring.
 Materials are due February 1.
 Students must submit a CV, along with a statement of purpose for completing Ph.D. in Sociology studies.

-- Up-to-date curriculum vita: name, address, address, education, current position, assistantship and work history in department, courses taught, research-paper presentations and publications, professional memberships, and other scholarly activities.
+- Up-to-date curriculum vita: name, address, address, education, current position, assistantship and work history in the program, courses taught, research-paper presentations and publications, professional memberships, and other scholarly activities.

 - One-page statement of plans for remainder of the doctoral program with detailed timeline including information pertaining to research direction(s) with topics, doctoral and substantive comp exams' actual or proposed dates and grades, prospectus topic and date, proposed chair and committee members; if ABD, dissertation topic, date prospectus defended, and proposed date of dissertation completion; chair, committee members.